OSUSecLab/elfuzz/docker_readme.md

 In the following instructions, you will work in the directory `/elfuzz/`.
 However, the actual source location is `/home/appuser/elmfuzz/`.
 In this document, all relative paths are relative to `/home/appuser/elmfuzz/`.

 This file is a symlink to `/home/appuser/elmfuzz/docker_readme.md`. `docs/` is a symlink to `/home/appuser/elmfuzz/docs/`.
-Files and directories created in the later experiments are mostly symlinks to files or directories in the actual source location.
+Later experiments will create some files and directories in `/elfuzz/` and they are also symlinks to the actual source location.
 You can use `realpath` to check where they point to.

 ## Launching and setting up the container